MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/data-entities/data-entities.md

 ### Transaction

 - The operational transaction data of the business.
 - Posted transactions.
 These are non‑idempotent items such as posted invoiced and balances.
-Typically, these items are excluded during a full dataset copy.
+Typically, these items are excluded during a full dataset copy to reduce the volume of data that is copied/migrated.
+Migrating such completed transactions can also lead to further complexity in trying to preserve its referential integrity of related data in the new system.
+In general, transactions from a completed business process are not migrated in detail but in summary.
 - Examples include pending invoices.

 ## Building an entity